Buhbah6/Buhbah6/README.md

 - Software Development (Java, C#, Python, and more)
 - Network Design and Administration
+- Database Design and Administration (SQL, phpmyadmin, noSQL such as Firebase, etc.)
 - IoT Systems Design
 - App Development for Android and Windows
 - Unix systems use and manipulation